mdlangeles/Linkedin_Job_Postings_ETL/README.md

 - Jupyter Notebook

+## Repository Organization:
+Our repository has a folder called Data, which is where the datasets in xlsx format that we use for the development of the project are.
+It also has the notebook where all the code and functionalities of the project were created except for the visualizations that were created with Power BI.
+In the repository there is also the README of the project and the requirements.txt

 ## Dataset used
 For this project, we used 3 datasets, extracted from Kaggle, the first of which was: It contains 28 columns and 33246 rows that correspond to some works published on Linkedin.
 The columns names of “job_postings.csv” before data transformation are: